varspool/WebsocketBundle/README.md

 info: Registering application: echo (Varspool\WebsocketBundle\Application\EchoApplication)
 ```

-### Connecting from Javascript
+### Client-side

 Of course, you'll need a browser that supports websockets.

 As for Javascript libraries, they're mostly up to you.
 But unless you're
 already using Coffeescript, you might find the ones shipped along with
 php-websocket a pain to install.

 ### Multiplexing